googlefonts/science-gothic/README.md

 Science Gothic™ is an OpenType Variations typeface (variable font) with weight, width and contrast axes.
 Ultimately it will also have a slant axis.
 While the medium weight is based closely on the original Bank Gothic typeface from the early 1930s, a lowercase, design axes and language coverage have been added.
 Bank Gothic was originally designed by Morris Fuller Benton in 1930–34 for American Type Founders.
 Science Gothic is a team effort, with the initial development by Thomas Phinney, Brandon Buerkle, Igor Freiberger and Vassil Kateliev.

+(Particularly major updates are described below, but not every update.)

+### 18 September 2019

+Added UFO sources, and first variable TTF built from UFO + FontMake (with latest FontMake and Python) rather than from exporting from FontLab.
+Although FontLab VI uses UFO + FontMake internally for its variable font generation, it uses an older version of FontMake.
+This approach makes it easier for future development to be made with any UFO-compatible font editor.
+See https://github.com/tphinney/science-gothic/issues/91 for details.

 ### 5 September 2019

 Second variable font build.
 About 200 meaningful characters, including very nearly complete support for both English and Russian.